akshayKhot/akshaykhot.github.io/_posts/2021-8-5-joining-array.md

 => "a, b, c, d, e"
 ```

 Is it concise?
 Definitely.
-Radable and expressive?
+Readable and expressive?
 I am not sure.
 However, it rhymes with the Ruby way of giving the programmer [freedom to choose](https://akshaykhot.com/presence-in-array/).